Paris polyphylla

-Paris polyphylla is an Asian species of flowering plant native to China, Taiwan, the Indian Subcontinent, and Indochina.
+Paris polyphylla is a species of flowering plant native to China, the Indian subcontinent, and Indochina.
 It produces spider-like flowers that throw out long, thread-like, yellowish green petals throughout most of the warm summer months and into the autumn.
 In the fall, the flowers are followed by small, scarlet berries.
 It is a perennial, which slowly spreads, is fully hardy in Britain, and survives in leafy, moist soil in either complete or partial shade.

 This plant usually grows up to 90 cm high and spreads out about 30 cm wide.
 Its leaves grow in a single whorl below a flower growing in two whorls.
+According to Fayaz, there can be as many as twenty-two leaves in the whorl, a number exceeded only by some Equisetum species.
+This same source states that the tepals can number up to fourteen.

 It is used as an ornamental plant for woodland gardens or for planting under deciduous trees.

 Etymology

 The generic name Paris is derived from the word pars, or equal, which refers to the symmetry of the plant and the multiples of four in which its foliage, flowers, and fruits grow.
 The specific epithet, polyphylla, means 'with many leaves'.
 It is also referred to as Ch'i Yeh I Chih Hua in China, meaning "seven-leaves-one-flower".
 Its Nepali name is Satuwa, and it is referred to as the "Love Apple" in English.